exxeleron/enterprise-components/tutorial/Lesson05/README.md

 #### STRICT check level - sample queries

 Default connections visible in `.hnd.status` use technical user (which has all the access rights to all namespaces).
-We need to add a new connection to `core.rdb` process, but with a different user (demo/demouser).
+We need to add a new connection to `core.rdb` process but with a different user (demo/demouser):

 ```
 / Queries are executed on access.ap as technical user (tu/tuuser).